How Far should Seedlings be from Grow Light

 color spectrum

-Different types of grow lights
+Different types of grow lights for Seedlings

-High Intensity Discharge (HID) Grow Lights
+High Intensity Discharge (HID) Grow Lights for seedlings

 HID grow lights are usually called gas-discharge lights since they work through gases.
 A pressurized tube is filled with certain gases and metal salts and once an electrical current passes through the tube the electricity interacts with the gas and salts, producing light.
-Due to the high-density of the light, HID grow lights produce more heat that also stimulates growth, but you need to keep in mind not to put the lamps too close to your plants as they can get very hot and burn your plants.
+Due to the high density of the light, HID grow lights produce more heat that also stimulates growth, but you need to keep in mind not to put the lamps too close to your plants as they can get very hot and burn your plants.

 HID grow lights come in three different wattages: 400w, 600w, and 1000w, so you can choose the right types based on your needs, but this wattage output also affects heat output.
 When hanging HID grow lights, keep them at least 12” to 15” away from your seedlings.
-The higher the wattages, the higher you should keep them away from the seedlings.
+The higher the wattage, the higher you should keep them away from the seedlings.

 Fluorescent Grow Lights